Virginia Foxx: Health care

-An opponent of the Affordable Care Act (Obamacare), she has said, "we have more to fear from the potential of the Affordable Health Care for America Act passing than we do from any terrorist right now in any country."
+An opponent of the Affordable Care Act (also known as Obamacare), she has said, "we have more to fear from the potential of the Affordable Health Care for America Act passing than we do from any terrorist right now in any country."
 When commenting on the House version of the reform bill that funds counseling for end-of-life issues, Foxx said, "Republicans have a better solution that won't put the government in charge of people's health care" and "[The plan] is pro-life because it will not put seniors in a position of being put to death by their government."

 LGBT rights

+In 1977, Foxx expressed support for the Equal Rights Amendment to be adopted by North Carolina and expressed that the amendment was unrelated to gay marriage.
 In April 2009, Foxx expressed opposition to the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, claiming that Matthew Shepard's murder was not a hate crime.
 While debating the act in the House, she called the murder a "very unfortunate incident" but claimed "we know that that young man was killed in the commitment of a robbery.
 It wasn't because he was gay."
 She ultimately called that allegation "a hoax that continues to be used as an excuse for passing hate crimes bills".
 Some media outlets, including The New York Times, The Washington Post, and The Huffington Post, criticized her statements, as did Representative Debbie Wasserman Schultz.
 Democratic sources claimed that Matthew Shepard's mother was present during Foxx's statements.

 Foxx later retracted her comments, suggesting her use of the word "hoax" was in bad taste.
 She suggested that Shepard's murder was a tragedy and that his killers had received appropriate justice.

 In 2015, Foxx condemned the Supreme Court decision in Obergefell v.
-Hodges, which held that same-sex marriage bans violated the constitution.
+Hodges, which held that same-sex marriage bans violated the Constitution.

 In 2019, Foxx strongly opposed the Equality Act, a bill that would expand the federal Civil Rights Act of 1964 to ban discrimination based on sexual orientation and gender identity, and urged Congress members to vote against it.

 In December 2022, Foxx voted against the Respect for Marriage Act, which codified same-sex and interracial marriage rights into federal law.